-What is IoT remote monitoring and what is it for?
+What is IoT remote monitoring and what is it used for?

-Electricity costs are a growing concern today, not only for homes but also for businesses.
+Electricity costs are a growing problem nowadays, not only for private households but also for companies.
 The use of IoT control platforms for automated monitoring and control systems for electrical equipment, including fault management, ensures cost-effective and efficient operation of equipment.
-These platforms can provide solutions for more efficient use of electricity and other resources, as well as for improving personal safety.
+These platforms can provide solutions for more efficient use of electricity and other resources, as well as improving personal safety.

 End devices communicate with the cloud operator via the Internet.
 These devices use wireless or powerline communication to provide intelligent control.

-Remote IoT monitoring systems can use long-range, medium-range, and short-range data transmission, or a combination of all.
-The management of an IoT device is generally independent of the type of production facility, the IoT controller, and the type of communication network.
+IoT-Remote monitoring systems can use long-haul, medium-haul and short-haul data transmission or a combination of all.
+The management of a IoT device is generally independent of the type of production plant, the IoT controller and the type of communication network.

-IoT platforms for remote monitoring are equipped with intelligent functions that help solve the following tasks:
+IoT-Remote monitoring platforms are equipped with intelligent functions that help solve the following tasks:

-The introduction of remote IoT monitoring helps companies save money and resources in various areas.
+The introduction of IoT remote monitoring helps companies to save money and resources in various areas.
 The most important applications of this technology are presented below.

 The Internet of Things promises to transform today's industries.
-The value to businesses can be enormous, from digitizing internal processes and customer service to developing disruptive digital products and business models.
-In the near future, by 2030, IoT could create up to $13 trillion in annual economic value.
+The value for companies can be enormous, from the digitalization of internal processes and customer service to the development of disruptive digital products and business models.
+In the near future, i.e. by 2030, IoT could create up to 13 trillion dollars in economic value annually.

 Remote monitoring with IoT has many different applications.
-For example, IoT sensors can be used to monitor events or changes in building structures, bridges and other infrastructure.
+For example, IoT sensors can be used to monitor events or changes to building structures, bridges and other infrastructure.

-With an IoT remote monitoring system, you can dynamically adjust light intensity by increasing or decreasing lighting at any given location at different times of the day according to business hours, weather, or an unexpected event.
+With a IoT remote monitoring system, you can dynamically adjust the light intensity by increasing or decreasing the lighting at any location at different times of the day according to business hours, the weather or an unexpected event.

-IoT-enabled remote monitoring improves workplace safety by detecting power outages faster, increasing lighting in high-risk areas, or responding to changing conditions.
-But in what areas is IoT remote monitoring already being actively used?
-Below are a few examples.
+IoT-enabled remote monitoring improves occupational safety by detecting power failures more quickly, increasing lighting in high-risk areas or reacting to changing conditions.
+But in which areas is IoT remote monitoring already being actively used?
+Below you will find some examples.

 Cities and municipalities